-Students currently in KS3 are placed into ability bands and groups.
+When students join us in Year 7, they are placed into ability bands and groups.
 Students are arranged into three bands and each band is identified using the letters F, S and X. All students in band F study French.
 All students in band S study Spanish.
 Bands F and S are co-equal bands.
 Students in band X study either French or Spanish.
-Students in Year 9 were arranged into three bands and each band is identified using the letters C,H and S.